 Sponsor licences permit organisations to access the global talent market and recruit non-UK resident workers, but they come with onerous compliance duties for employers.
+Meeting your duties as a sponsor licence holder will require resource, effort and commitment.

 Assigning key personnel roles